For around $10 you can grow fresh salad fixings to harvest for months

 - Broccoli raab

 Why not take the time to grow your own specialty salad mix in pots and tubs?
-You will save time, money and eat healthy this summer.
+You will save time, money, and have the benefit of eating healthy this summer.
 You”ll be glad you did.